clojuredocs/guides/articles/ecosystem/java_jdbc/using_ddl.md

 (j/db-do-commands db-spec false [sql-command-1 sql-command-2 .. sql-command-n])
 ```

+This is necessary for some databases that do not allow DDL operations to be
+wrapped in a transaction.

 ### Creating tables

-For the common operations of creating and dropping tables, java.jdbc provides a
+For the common operations of creating and dropping tables, `java.jdbc` provides a
 little assistance that recognizes `:entities` so you can use keywords (or
 strings) and have your chosen naming strategy applied, just as you can for
 several of the SQL functions.